WanderInTheRain/mips/README.md

 # mips
-a simple mips design using verilog
+a simple mips cpu design using verilog